 In glaucoma, the optic nerve at the back of the eye is slowly destroyed.
 This may be due to an increased pressure inside the eye or caused by poor blood supply to the optic nerve at the back of the eye, a weakness in the structure of the nerve, or a problem in the health of the nerve fibres themselves.
-A comprehensive test for glaucoma is more than just an eye pressure check.
+A comprehensive test is more than just an eye pressure check.
 Although relatively rare it is possible to have normal eye pressures and still get the disease, a condition known as “normal-pressure” or “low-tension’ glaucoma.

 At Vision Excellence in the Hills District, we will precisely examine your optic nerve and your eye pressure and other specific aspects of the retina of your eyes to detect even the earliest sign of glaucoma so that action can be taken to eliminate any risk of blindness.
 Whether or not a parent or a sibling has it, all adults should have an eye test at least every two years.
 Our optometrist will advise you if you are at higher risk.